-Well these brownies are already very chocolatey, but you can never have enough chocolate in your life, right?
-So let’s top these delicious fudgy brownies with a creamy chocolate spread which tastes like butter cream!
-It’s made from peanut flour, cacao powder, coconut oil, maple syrup and water.
+Well, these brownies are already very chocolatey, but you can never have enough chocolate in your life, right?
+So let’s top these delicious fudgy brownies with a creamy chocolate spread which tastes like buttercream!
+It’s made from peanut flour, cocoa powder, coconut oil, maple syrup, and water.
 It’s the creme de la creme on top of these best vegan brownies.

 Don’t wait too long, make them today